-Underweight puppies should be given a calorie-dense dog food to get back to a more normal weight.
+Underweight puppies should be given calorie-dense dog food to get back to a more normal weight.
 We’ve rounded up the top mass building strategies for puppies as well as the best puppy foods for weight gain.

 Some puppies should be given larger meals.
 Whereas, other puppies with smaller stomachs, should be served more but smaller meals every day.
-The contents of the meals matters, too.
+The contents of the meals matter, too.
 Any quality weight gain puppy food should contain bioavailable and easily-digestible proteins, vitamins and micronutrients.

 How to Help a Puppy Gain Weight?